nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ## Stage Constructors

-In our `RecipientFeaturesStage` example we added a constructor to our stage, however we didn't go into much detail on the details.
+In our `RecipientFeaturesStage` example we added a constructor to our stage, however we didn't go into much detail on the implementation.
 Every stage constructor must receive an instance of a `morpheus.config.Config` object as its first argument and is then free to define additional stage-specific arguments after that.
 The Morpheus config object will contain configuration parameters needed by multiple stages in the pipeline, and the constructor in each Morpheus stage is free to inspect these.
 In contrast, parameters specific to a single stage are typically defined as constructor arguments.
 It is a best practice to perform any necessary validation checks in the constructor, and raising an exception in the case of mis-configuration.
 This allows us to fail early rather than after the pipeline has started.

 In our `RecipientFeaturesStage` example, we hard-coded the Bert separator token.
 Let's instead refactor the code to receive that as a constructor argument.
 This new constructor argument is documented following the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#parameters) formatting style allowing it to be documented properly for both API and CLI users.
 Let's also take the opportunity to verify that the pipeline mode is set to `morpheus.config.PipelineModes.NLP`.